7-Round 2025 NFL Mock Draft: Nick Emmanwori, Xavier Watts Rise, Shedeur Sanders Falls

 New England Patriots

 Nic Scourton has high-level pass-rushing upside, enough to give the Patriots a sure starter in the second round.
-While I’d like to continue loading up Drake Maye with offensive weapons, this edge class is too good to not take one of the better pass-rushers here.
+While I’d like to continue loading up Drake Maye with offensive weapons, this edge class is too good not to take one of the better pass-rushers here.

 39) Derrick Harmon, IDL, Oregon